AdmitCheck/.github/profile/README.md

 - Comparison of programme-specific criteria.
 - AI and OCR-supported document verification.

+AdmitCheck provides a secure, developer-friendly REST API that integrates seamlessly with campus management systems.
+We are fully GDPR-compliant, with data protection and security embedded in our design and operations.

 ## Interested in contributing?

-You would like to change the world of higher education?
-You want to make excellent education available to anybody?
-Then join our team!
-We are always looking for talented and motivated developers.
-Get in touch with [Carmine (Mino) Siena](mailto:c.siena@compounder.eu), CTO of Compounder—the company behind AdmitCheck.
+Help us transform higher education and expand access to excellence.
+We are always seeking talented, mission-driven developers.
+Contact [Carmine (Mino) Siena](mailto:c.siena@compounder.eu), CTO of Compounder—the company behind AdmitCheck.